sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 ## Extending user stories

-This simple `As a <role or persona>, I want <goal/need> so that <why>` is great, since it succinct and powerful at the same time.
+This simple `As a <role or persona>, I want <goal/need> so that <why>` is great, since it is succinct and powerful at the same time.
 It gives us a perfect way to communicate.
 However, there are several disadvantages of the following format we should - at least - know about.

 ### Making user stories verifiable